ionic-team/capacitor-docs/docs/main/vs-code-ext/plugin-registry.md

 - You can choose a particular version of a plugin to install by clicking the down arrow (↓).
 - Clicking `install` or `update` will install the latest version of the plugin that works with your project.
-- The `More Information` link will open a browser to the listing in NPM or to official documentation
+- The `More Information` link will open a browser to the listing in NPM or to official documentation.
-- The `Source Code` link will open a browser showing the Github project
+- The `Source Code` link will open a browser showing the Github project.
-- The `Report Issue` link will link to where a plugin author wants you to file issues
+- The `Report Issue` link will link to where a plugin author wants you to file issues.
-- Cordova plugins will show the Cordova logo, Capacitor plugins show the Capacitor logo
+- Cordova plugins will show the Cordova logo, Capacitor plugins show the Capacitor logo.
-- If a plugin targets only Android, or only iOS then an Android or Apple logo will show next to it
+- If a plugin targets only Android, or only iOS then an Android or Apple logo will show next to it.
 - If you are using the latest version of a plugin you may see `Up To Date`.
 Plugins are checked daily so its possible that a plugin released today may still show `Up To Date`.

 ## Plugin Authors

 To ensure your plugin looks great by ensuring your `package.json` meets these requirements before publishing to npm:
-1. Provide a list of appropriate keywords that a user may search for in the `keywords` property
+1. Provide a list of appropriate keywords that a user may search for in the `keywords` property.
-1. Provide a good description of what the plugin does in the `description` property
+1. Provide a good description of what the plugin does in the `description` property.
-1. Be sure to specify an appropriate license type in the `license` property (eg `MIT`,`Apache-2.0`, `BSD`)
+1. Be sure to specify an appropriate license type in the `license` property (eg `MIT`,`Apache-2.0`, `BSD`) .
-1. Set to the Github repo url `repository` > `url` property
+1. Set to the Github repo url `repository` > `url` property.
-1. Set the url to where to file issues in the `bugs` > `url` property
+1. Set the url to where to file issues in the `bugs` > `url` property.
-1. Be sure to set the author's name in the `author` property (eg `author: { name: 'John Smith'}`)
+1. Be sure to set the author's name in the `author` property (eg `author: { name: 'John Smith'}`).

 ### Other Tips
 - Use an avatar in your Github project that matches your plugin function or company.